-Looking for a book of family-friendly jokes for your youngster this Christmas?
-The Worst Jokes I Know (and I Know A Lot) by B. Patrick Lincoln is a collection of “101 Funny Bone Ticklers for Jokesters of All Ages” that answers the lighthearted questions in life, such as:
+Looking for a book of family-friendly jokes this summer?
+The Worst Jokes I Know (and I Know A Lot) by B. Patrick Lincoln is a collection of “101 Plus Funny Bone Ticklers for Jokesters of All Ages” that answers the lighthearted questions in life, such as:

 Why was the ground delighted with the earthquake?